East Meets West At Aroma Summit In China

 Quality control of essential oils

-Drawing on his experience as the person responsible for quality control at Quinessence together with his role as the Chairman of the Aromatherapy Trade Council (ATC) in the UK, Geoff gave a fascinating presentation on the critical subject of ‘Quality Control of Essential Oils in Aromatherapy’.
+Drawing on his experience as the person responsible for quality control at Quinessence Aromatherapy together with his role of 18 years as the Chairman of the Aromatherapy Trade Council (ATC) in the UK, Geoff gave a fascinating presentation on the critical subject of ‘Quality Control of Essential Oils in Aromatherapy’.

 He highlighted the principal operational techniques that have an impact on the final quality of medicinal oils – from the quality of soil on the farm right through to GC/MS testing of the extracted oils.
 Geoff mapped out all the key quality control procedures that must be enforced throughout the entire supply chain.